Lions used two first half goals to beat Gonzaga

 On the club level, Myers coached three years for the Wolfpack Soccer Club.
 In 2008, Myers was named the first head coach of the Ventura County Fusion of the W-league, the top professional league in North America.

 Myers is a 1988 magna cum laude graduate of Santa Clara University with a bachelor's of science degree in combined sciences.
-Myers currently resides in El Segundo.
+Myers resides in El Segundo.